thoughtbot/superglue/docs/react-redux.md

 ### visit

 Makes an ajax call to a page, and sets the response to the `pages` store.
-Use `visit` when you want full page-to-page transitions on the user's last click.There can only ever be one visit at a time.
+Use `visit` when you want full page-to-page transitions on the user's last click.
+There can only ever be one visit at a time.
 If you happen to call `visit` while another visit is taking place, only the most recent visit will callback with `canNavigate: true`.

 For a browser-like navigational experience, including History pushes, combine with [enhanceVisitWithBrowserBehavior](utility.md#enhancevisitwithbrowserbehavior)